 Office: Scaife Hall 405

-Melissa Brown, Graduate Academic Advisor, advises students in the M.S. in Mechanical Engineering programs.
+Melissa Brown, Manager of Master's Programs, advises students in the M.S. in Mechanical Engineering programs.

 Office: Scaife Hall 407